NTU-CSIE-DSA/hw4-SweetDumplings/statement/prob.md

 ## Description

-There are $N$ types of sweet dumplings for sale in DSA (Deluxe Supermarket Alliance) each day.
-For each type, there are two packs available at different prices.
+There are $N$ types of sweet dumplings for sale in DSA (Deluxe Supermarket Alliance).
+On any given day, each type of the dumplings have two packs available for purchase.
+However, these two packs of the same type have different prices.

-Alexander and Bomboo both want to buy one pack of each type of sweet dumpling for the following $M$ days.
-Because both of them want to minimize their costs, they agreed to buy sweet dumplings with the following rules:
+At the end of each day, Alexander and Bomboo both want to purchase all types of dumplings, each with one pack.
+Both of them want to make the purchase with minimum costs.
+As a result, they reached an agreement to buy the sweet dumplings with these rules:

-1. They will buy exactly one pack of sweet dumplings in turns, and Alexander goes first.
-2. Both of them will have exactly one pack per type at the end of the purchasing process for the $M$ days
-3. Sweet dumplings are restocked to two packs every day.
-4. Both of them are genius, hence they will use the optimal strategy to choose the pack to buy.
+1. On any day, they will each take turn to buy one pack of sweet dumpling until they complete the purchases for the day.
+Alexandar always goes first at the beginning of any day.
+Both of them are genius and they will use optimal strategy to make the purchases, in order to save money.
+2. For each of the $M$ days, each of them will complete the purchase for all $N$ types of dumplings, each with one pack.
+3. At the beginning of each day, each of the $N$ types of sweet dumplings are restocked to two packs.

-However, the prices of sweet dumplings are changing.
-Every day except the first day, the price of exactly one type of sweet dumpling will permanently change.
+4. At the end of each day, the prices of two packs of one type of dumpling will be changed.

-Can you help Alexander to calculate his cost each day?
+Your goal is to help Alexandar to determine the cost to make the purchase for each of the $M$ days.

 ## Input